 As you Force-sensitive frog fans know, Star Wars: Galaxy's Edge at Walt Disney World officially opened Aug.
 29, 2019!
 The new land inside Disney's Hollywood Studios opened with one of its two rides, Millennium Falcon: Smugglers Run, in operation.
 The other headlining attraction, Star Wars: Rise of the Resistance, is set to open Dec.
 5, 2019.

-We'll be sharing all of the important "deets" and our tips about the new land.
+Since the land's opening, we've made several trips to Batuu, and I can confidently self-proclaim myself as a galactic expert.
+I'll be sharing all of the important "deets" and my tips about the new land.
 That way, you'll have everything you need to know in order to prepare for your own visit!
-There was so much to do and see in that short period of time.
-We already can't wait to go back to Batuu and explore some more!

-The land officially opened at Disneyland® Resort on May 31, and we've made repeat visits there since then so that frog fans are covered for their West Coast trips.
-The 14-acre land at Disney's Hollywood Studios offers the same experiences, so you might want to get a (frog) leg up on other vacationers by checking out our Disneyland guide, too.
+The land officially opened at Disneyland Resort on May 31, and we've made repeat visits there since then so that frog fans are covered for their West Coast trips.
+The 14-acre land at Disney's Hollywood Studios offers the same experiences as its Disneyland counterpart.

 Our Galactic Guide to Star Wars: Galaxy's Edge at Walt Disney World